zhaoshuoxp/Pipelines-Wrappers/README.md

 ./ATACseq.sh -g hg19 -p test -t 24 /path/to/test_R1.fastq.gz /path/to/test_R2.fastq.gz
 ```

-Alternatively, you may use chromap aligner to speed up the processing:
+Alternatively, you may use [chromap](https://github.com/haowenz/chromap) aligner to speed up the processing:

 ```shell
 ./ATACseq.sh -c -g hg19 -p test -t 24 /path/to/test_R1.fastq.gz /path/to/test_R2.fastq.gz
 ```

+> chromap is recomended for most cases, as it is ultra fast and outputs a little bit less (<5%) aligned reads.

 ####  Output